DevExpress-Examples/winforms-dashboard-pass-hidden-dashboard-parameters-to-custom-sql-query/Readme.md

 <!-- default badges end -->
 # Dashboard for WinForms - How to Pass a Hidden Dashboard Parameter to a Custom SQL query

 This example shows how to pass a hidden [dashboard parameter](https://docs.devexpress.com/Dashboard/16169) to a [custom SQL query](https://docs.devexpress.com/Dashboard/115212).
-In this example, the[`DashboardViewer.CustomParameters`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.CustomParameters) is handled to change the dashboard parameter's default value before it is passed to the query.
+In this example, the [`DashboardViewer.CustomParameters`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.CustomParameters) event is handled to change the dashboard parameter's default value before it is passed to the query.

 ## Example Overview